ktoso/rx-wiki/Backpressure.md

   <dd>drops emissions from the source Observable unless there is a pending <tt>request</tt> from a downstream Subscriber, in which case it will emit enough items to fulfill the request</dd>
 </dl>

+If you do not apply either of these operators to an Observable that does not support backpressure, _and_ if either you as the Subscriber or some operator between you and the Observable attempts to apply backpressure, you will encounter a `MissingBackpressureException` which you will be notified of via your `onError` callback.

-## How to request backpressure in a Subscriber
+## How to request backpressure from a subscriber

 When you subscribe to an `Observable` with a `Subscriber`, you can request backpressure by calling `Subscriber.request(n)` in the `Subscriber`&#8217;s `onStart()` method, where _n_ is the maximum number of items you want the `Observable` to emit before the next `request()` call.